 Babies Poop in the Womb

 What goes in, must come out.
 And fetuses do excrete a solid-ish waste in the womb called meconium.
 It’s not poop as adults commonly know it.
 In texture, it’s more like tar.
-It doesn’t pose any danger to the fetus unless it is breathed in during birth, a rare occurrence called meconium aspiration syndrome which occurs in five to ten percent of childbirths, particularly when a baby is past due.
+It doesn’t pose any danger to the fetus unless it is breathed in during birth, a rare occurrence called meconium aspiration syndrome, which occurs in 5% to 10% of childbirths, particularly when a baby is past due.

 Parents will get to know meconium themselves.
 It’s the waste that fills a newborn’s first few diapers.
 But don’t dread it too much.
 While meconium can be sticky and difficult to wipe off it is mercifully not smelly, thanks in part to the sterility of amniotic fluid.
 Don’t get used to it though.